grongierisc/kong-ee-training/README.md

 └── kong-plugin-helloworld-0.1.0-1.rockspec
 ```

-By convention, kong plugins must be prefex by kong-plugin.
+By convention, kong plugins must be prefix by kong-plugin.

 In our example, the name of the plugin is helloworld.